How to Celebrate World Dracula Day

 History of World Dracula Day

-The concept of vampirism dates back thousands of years.
+But, of course, the concept of vampirism dates back thousands of years.

 The ancient Greeks, Hebrews, Egyptians and Babylonians all had legends telling hair-raising tales of demon-like undead creatures that lived off of the blood of the living.
 However, the most iconic vampire of all time, Bram Stoker’s Dracula, was based on a real historical figure.

-Prince Vlad III of Wallachia (Romania) was the real-life inspiration behind Stoker’s gothic horror novel.
 An extremely cruel and merciless ruler, Vlad earned the nickname “Vlad the Impaler” for the many ways he tortured his opponents as well as people who betrayed him when they were captured.

 As can be guessed from his nickname, impaling was his favorite method of execution, and it is thought that he killed up to 100,000 people during his reign, and was infamous for the “forests” of impaled victims he left behind when he won a battle.

-He first truly came to light in the 1987 Gothic horror novel by Irish author Bram Stoker.
+The connection of his character with vampirism was made by Bram Stoker around the 1890’s, and has become a permanent element of pop culture since then.
+He first truly came to light in the 1897 Gothic horror novel by Irish author Bram Stoker.
 This is where the character Count Dracula was born and is now engrained in history.

 The novel itself speaks of the exciting story of Dracula’s attempt to move from Transylvania to England.
 Finally Dracula arrives in England, in a small fishing village named Whitby.